-As mentioned in Q.17.4.1, the maximum processing capacity of BAHTNET is 25,000 transactions per hour, while the transaction processed through was approximately 19,000 transactions per day in 2021.
+The maximum processing capacity of BAHTNET is 25,000 transactions per hour, while the transaction processed through was approximately 23,000 transactions per day in 2024.
 Therefore, BAHTNET is capable of handling average number of daily transactions within around 1 hour.
 BCP documents are in place for every role of staff such as IT system administrators, IT application administrators, IT operators, IT strategy team, business users and the management.
 The documents are required to be up-to-date at all times.
 BCP execution is conducted regularly to ensure that every party can effectively follow the procedures and is ready when the disaster happens, as well as to ensure that the backup system runs smoothly.
 Following this, participants are required to join the test which includes back-up site testing for all members.
 This is to ensure that the two-hour recovery time can be achieved.
 In case of crisis, the call tree will be activated.